 You always have to keep in mind that the only thing recorded on your disc golf scorecard is your score and not how far you can throw.
 In other words, there are more important things to think about than how far you can throw the disc.
 The most important thing is to practice and hone your skills so that you can not only get the disc where you want, but can also complete the hole with as few shots as possible.

 Here are 7 tips to help you get the best of both worlds (distance and accurate shots).

-1. Take a Shot that Gives You the Easiest Chance to Hit the Basket
+1. Take a Shot that has the Highest Chance to Land Near the Basket

 This is a tip that you won’t hear that often but it’s certainly the most crucial.
 And if you attended disc golf clinics, watched numerous YouTube videos, and even took loads of advice from a more advanced friend and can’t get it right, it’s because you’ve ignored this tip.

 Let’s put it this way; do not worry yourself or get frustrated if your disc won’t go past the 300 ft.
 (91 meters) mark.
 Well, it wouldn’t make any sense at all to throw past the elusive 300 ft. mark only to find out that your disc landed in the bushes, tall grass or in a place that will make the run-up for your second shot impossible.
 This can be a really ugly situation that may drain your confidence even if you threw over 400 ft.
 (121.92 meters)!

 In essence, don’t put yourself under lots of pressure to throw farthest.
 Instead, relax and work your way around the most important thing: leaving yourself with the easiest possible putt!
 You should place clean and good drives that do not leave you with a difficult shot but gives you the easiest possible approach shot.
 No matter how far you throw, your upshot should never be limited and so all you need to worry about is getting near the basket in the first place.